mikey639/mikey639/README.md

 - 👋 Hi, I’m @mikey639
 - 👀 I’m interested in computer sience.
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on every computer sientists around the world.
+- 💞️ I’m looking to collaborate with every computer sientists around the world.

 - 📫 How to reach me
 - 😄 Pronouns: He (male)